phapalegaurav/ProductQueryManagement/README.md

 ProductQueryManagement
 ======================

-This is a sample product query management code, which is created as a solution for some custom assignment.
+This is a sample product query management code, which is created as a solution for a custom assignment.

 Description:
 ProductQueryManager is the class which exposes all the functions to